kshukla1bu/myreads/README.md

 * start the development server with `npm start`

 ## What You're Getting
- app.
-package.json # npm package manager file.
-It's unlikely that you'll need to modify this. public favicon.ico index.html src
+myreads
+	public/
+		favicon.ico
+		index.html
+	src/
 		App.css # Styles for the app.
 		App.js # This is the root of your app.
 Contains App Component.
 		App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
 		BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
 		ListBooks.js # React Component to List Books according to shelf name.
+		SearchBook.js # React Component to Search books according to book name.
- Book.js # React Component to display a book.
+		Book.js # React Component to display a book. index.css # Global styles.
- SearchBook.js # React Component to List Books according to shelf name. index.css # Global styles. index.js # It is used for DOM rendering only. icons # Helpful images for this app. add.svg arrow-back.svg arrow-drop-down.svg
+		index.js # It is used for DOM rendering only. icons/ # Helpful images for this app. add.svg
+			arrow-back.svg
+			arrow-drop-down.svg
+	package.json
+	README.md

 ## Backend Server